Konlan21/videoBackend/README.md

 # Django Video API for Chrome Extension

 This Django-based API allows you to post and retrieve a list of videos for use in a Chrome extension.
-You can use this API to manage your video data and integrate it into your extension.
+It allows you to upload videos in smaller chunks and then concat them to post to this backend.

 ## Requirements
 - Python 3.8 or greater